Search Knowledge Base by Keyword

 - See the type of connection and what it is used for

 - Delete the connection

-If you want to change for what a connection is used for you have to do so from the relative tab, by clicking on either one of the following:
+If you want to change for what a connection is used, do so from the relative tab.
+You can click on either one of the following: